MatthewMariner/SiteMapperChromeExtension/PrivacyPolicy.md

 1. Analyze site structure and navigation
 2. Discover available pages and endpoints
-3. Create a local site map for navigation purposes
+3. Create a visual sitemap for navigation purposes
+4. Display website favicons for visual recognition

 All processing is done locally in your browser, and no information is transmitted externally.